Propaganda in Fascist Italy: Plutocracies

 The United States was particularly resented for its wealth and position.

 Joining World War II was presented as a war on decadent plutocracies.
 The powers were also claimed to have prevented Italian imperialism.
 Mussolini began to decry the oppression that Italy suffered as early as the peace negotiations of World War I and the first days of Fascism as a movement.

 Media

 Newspapers

 Authorities were allowed to confiscate newspapers on the grounds of publishing false information likely to incite class hatred or to bring the government into contempt.
 Meanwhile, pro-Fascist journals were subsidized, and by 1926, government permission was needed to publish.

 Slogans

 Slogans were widely used and especially inscribed on walls.

 Posters

 Many of Italy's leading graphic artists produced Fascist posters.

-During World War II, to counter British pamphlets that proclaimed bombs the curse of Garibaldi, posters proclaimed that a British defeat meant worse than bombs, barbarism, would befall them.
+During World War II, to counter British pamphlets that proclaimed bombs the curse of Garibaldi, posters proclaimed that a British victory meant worse than bombs, barbarism, would befall them.
 Americans were depicted as ready to plunder Italy's treasures.